 Lenses, an augmented reality that overlays graphics onto users’ faces, can help you get noticed on the app.
 Use Snapchat’s Lens Studio to create your own overlays.
 There’s a fee to publish your Lens for a limited time, but it’s a great Snapchat marketing idea to engage younger audiences.

-30. Use unique platform-specific features
+31. Use unique platform-specific features

 Every social media platform has a unique set of features.
 Livestreaming on Facebook, sharing polls on Instagram, or getting strategic with TikTok trending sounds are all ways to take advantage of platform-specific tools and trends.

-Instagram polls can be particularly effective at boosting engagement.
+Instagram polls can be particularly effective at boosting user engagement.
 Some brands, like dress company Birdy Grey, use them to guide product decisions, determining the colors and finishes that resonate best.

 “Our customer loves to give us feedback,” said founder Grace Lee Chen.
 “Whether it’s color, silhouettes, fabrics, wedding vibes—they’re not afraid to reach out and tell us what they want.”